geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 9. Close the **Inside Sales** window.

-10. Leave your browser windows open so that they’re ready for the next task.
+10. Leave your browser tabs open so that they’re ready for the next task.

 # Proceed to Lab 1 - Exercise 3